grafana/cog/docs/pipelines/creating_pipeline.md

 Pipelines are defined in YAML files usually named `cog.yaml`.

-A typical pipeline will revolve around three main blogs:
+A typical pipeline will revolve around three main blocks:

 * `inputs`: a list of schemas from which code will be generated
 * `transformations`: modifications made by cog to the types described by the schemas and/or the builders it will generate.
 This block is optional.